-- Ensuring that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children (July 2018). - It is especially important that schools and colleges understand their role in the three safeguarding partner arrangements.
-Governing boards, proprietors and their senior leadership teams, especially their designated safeguarding leads, should make themselves aware of and follow their local arrangements. - The governing board should understand the local criteria for action and the local protocol for assessment and ensure these are reflected in the school's own policies and procedures. - The governing board should also be prepared to supply information as requested by the three safeguarding partners.
+- The governing body should understand the local criteria for action and the local protocol for assessment and ensure these are reflected in the school's own policies and procedures. - The governing body should also be prepared to supply information as requested by the three safeguarding partners.
 The school should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.

-Filtering and Monitoring
+12.4 Filtering and Monitoring

 Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, the school are committed to doing all that they reasonably can to limit children's exposure to the above risks from the IT system.
-The Governing board ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction and is updated regularly.
+The Governing body ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring) at induction and is updated regularly.